mattermost/rtcd/docs/security.md

 #### Registration

 1. Client makes a request for registration by providing a JSON payload containing a random string which uniquely identifies the client (clientID) and an authentication key (authKey).
 2. Server calculates a hash (bcrypt) for the authentication key and saves it to the embedded persistent k/v store, mapping to the provided client id.
 3. On success server returns a JSON response payload with the clientID and HTTP code 201.

 #### Client Authentication

+##### Basic Auth

 1. Client makes a request for authentication by providing its client id and associated auth key through HTTP basic auth.
 2. Server fetches the saved hashed key from the embedded persistent k/v store for the given client id.
 3. Server calculates the hash for the client provided auth key and compares it to the stored value.
 4. Authentication is considered successful if the comparison operation returns no error.

+##### Bearer Auth

+1. Client makes a request to retrieve the bearer token by providing its client id and associated auth key through a JSON body.
+2. Server looks for existing client and returns a JSON payload with the bearer token and HTTP code 200 on success.
+3. Client uses bearer token to make a request for authentication through HTTP bearer auth.
+4. Server looks for existing client that is related to the given bearer token.
+5. Authentication is considered successful if there is a client related to the token that is not expired.

 ## RTC (WebRTC)

 WebRTC channels are secured through the standard signaling process.
 SDP messages and ICE candidates are sent and received through a secured WebSocket channel, as follows:

 ```mermaid
 sequenceDiagram